Zorawar Singh (Dogra general): Early life and career

 Zorawar Singh fulfilled his task and his grateful ruler made him commissariat officer of all forts north of Jammu.
 He was later made governor of Kishtwar and was given the title of Wazir (minister).

+Official Records of the Sikh Empire show that Zorawar Singh was in command of his personal battalion of 875 men with a salary of Rs.
+7,604 per month.

 Even though it was a newly conquered region Zorawar had no trouble in keeping the peace; many of the local Rajputs were recruited into his army.
 In 1835 the nearby region of Paddar was taken from Chamba (now in Himachal Pradesh) in the course of a battle.
 Paddar later became known for its sapphire mines.
 But this was a mere sideshow to General Zorawar Singh's more famous expeditions, on which he had already embarked in the previous year.